sunpy/sunpy.org/source/help.rst

 =========

 You can stay up to date on the development of SunPy and interact with the community with these helpful resources.
-Anyone can and is welcome to get involved.
+Anyone can and is encouraged to get involved.
-Many methods of interactions are provide and please refer to our `Code of Conduct`_.
+Many methods of interactions are available and listed here:

 *  Read and subscribe to `The SunPy Blog`_
 *  Subscribe to the `SunPy Mailing List`_